How to tie-dye a shirt in 7 easy steps

 The sodium carbonate goes directly in the bottle with the dye.
 An equal amount of soda and dye will do the trick.
 If you use a teaspoon of dye in your cup of water, just add an equal amount of one teaspoon of soda ash in the bottle.

-Prepare a shirt for tie-dyeing
+2) Prepare a blank shirt

 The way you prepare your shirt can have a big impact on the final result.
 There’s nothing more nerve-wracking than waiting for you tie-dye to batch and then you think “wait, did I do this step correctly?”.
 Just like when you realize that you left your oven on, you can be scared of having failed the preparation process.